02 October 2018

 If you’re unsatisfied with the world as it is, you may feel tempted to enhance it.
 To make it more beautiful.
 And, in 2018, Google and their ARCore Android can help you achieve that.
 ARCore is a development platform for building augmented reality apps.
 In this article, I’ll walk you through its functionalities and how the technology itself can enrich your everyday life.
-I’ll also show you, step by step, how to make your own ARCore app.
+I’ll also show you, step by step, how to make your own ARCore apps.

-In technical terms, AR makes it possible to enhance your real-world environment with computer-generated 3D models, images and videos.
+In technical terms, AR apps make it possible to enhance your real-world environment with computer-generated 3D models, images, and videos.
 When you look at something through your phone’s camera, you see/hear all the virtual additions as a part of the environment.
 Provided, of course, that you install a required AR app.

 On February 23, 2018, Google released ARCore ver.
 1.0.0.
 Since then, Android has been supporting augmented reality.
-In the first version, Google implemented basic functionalities, like: tracking a phone’s position in the real world, detecting the size and location of environmental planes, as well as understanding the environment’s current lighting conditions.
-In addition to these features, ARCore 1.0 introduced oriented points which allow you to place virtual objects on non-horizontal or non-planar textured surfaces.
+In the first version, Google implemented basic functionalities, like tracking a phone’s position in the real world, detecting the size and location of environmental planes, as well as understanding the environment’s current lighting conditions.
+In addition to these features, ARCore 1.0 introduced oriented points to place virtual objects on non-horizontal or non-planar textured surfaces.

 On April 17, 2018, Google released ARCore Android ver.
 1.1.0, which included:

 - API for synchronously (at the same frame) acquiring the image from a camera frame (without manually copying the image buffer from the GPU to the CPU);

 On May 8, we got a huge release, in which Google added:

 - cloud Anchors API that enables developers to build shared Google ARCore experiences across iOS and Android.
-This is done by allowing anchors created on one device to be transformed into cloud anchors and shared with users on other devices;
+This is done by allowing anchors created on one device to be transformed into cloud anchors and shared with users on other devices,

-augmented Images API that enables ARCore apps to detect and track images;
+- augmented Images API that enables ARCore apps to detect and track images,

 - vertical plane detection, which means that ARCore started detecting both horizontal and vertical planes.

 At the time of writing this post, Google has already released ARCore Android ver.
 1.3.0, which supports:

-New method on Frame:
+- New method on Frame:

-getAndroidSensorPose() returns the world-space pose of the Android sensor frame.
+- getAndroidSensorPose() returns the world-space pose of the Android sensor frame.

-New methods on Camera:
+- New methods on Camera:

 - getImageIntrinsics() returns the camera image’s camera intrinsics,

-getTextureIntrinsics() returns the camera texture’s camera intrinsics.
+- getTextureIntrinsics() returns the camera texture’s camera intrinsics.

-New method on Session:
+- New method on Session:

-getConfig() returns the config set by Session.configure().
+- getConfig() returns the config set by Session.configure().

 ARCore Android in action